-STEM Pipeline Gap: Lack of Diversity
+STEM Pipeline Gap: Demographic Disparities

-A strong STEM pipeline is inclusive and embraces ideas from people of all backgrounds.
+A strong STEM pipeline is welcoming and embraces ideas from people of all backgrounds.
 This is far more than a moral issue.
-In addition to simply needing more professionals to enter these fields, to stay innovative and competitive with other countries around the world, we also need to ensure our STEM workforce becomes more diverse.
+In addition to simply needing more professionals to enter these fields, to stay innovative and competitive with other countries around the world, we also need to ensure our STEM workforce includes a wide array of people from different communities and with different perspectives, experiences and skill sets.

-Research has shown that teams composed of a diverse combination of inherent traits (traits people are born with) and acquired traits (those gained from experience) are 45% likelier to report growth in market share year over year and 70% likelier to capture a new market.10
+Research has shown that teams comprising a variety of inherent traits (traits people are born with) and acquired traits (those gained from experience) are 45% likelier to report growth in market share year over year and 70% likelier to capture a new market.10